ACCGeneral/ACCEngine/README.md

-# SpaceCombatV2
+# ACCEngine

-This is the second and much imporved version of a space combat game that I have made with my own engine (ACC engine) with C++
+This is a base template for the ACCEngine I have created.

-## Aim of the GAME
+## Inspiration

-The aim of the game is to destroy the enemy capital ship before the enemy destroys yours.
-You the player control a fighter.
+I did this to challenge myself to create an engine and at the same time, expand my knowlage and learn from the experience

 ## Licence